- Ph.D., Johns Hopkins University, 1979

 - B.A., Cornell University, 1975

 David Marshall is Professor of English and Comparative Literature.
-His research focuses on eighteenth-century fiction, aesthetics, and moral philosophy.
+His research focuses on eighteenth-century fiction, aesthetics, and moral philosophy, as well as theater and the history of the novel and autobiography.
 He is the author of numerous essays (on such authors as Homer, Shakespeare, Austen, Lennox, Mackenzie, Rousseau, Wordsworth, Hume, and Rilke, among others) and four books: The Figure of Theater: Shaftesbury, Defoe, Adam Smith and George Eliot (1986); The Surprising Effects of Sympathy: Marivaux, Diderot, Rousseau, and Mary Shelley (1988); The Frame of Art: Fictions of Aesthetic Experience, 1750-1815 (2005), which was awarded the 2005-2006 Louis Gottschalk Prize by the American Society for Eighteenth-Century Studies; and Forgetting Fathers: Untold Stories from an Orphaned Past.
 A former Guggenheim Fellow, he also has lectured widely and published on issues in higher education and public education.

 Marshall is Executive Vice Chancellor of the University of California, Santa Barbara.
 He served for sixteen years as Dean of Humanities and Fine Arts and was the first Michael Douglas Dean of Humanities and Fine Arts.
 From 2005 to 2012, he also was Executive Dean of the College of Letters and Science.
 Before joining UC Santa Barbara, Marshall was a professor at Yale University, where he taught from 1979 to 1997.
 At Yale he served as Chair of the English Department, Director of the Literature Major, Acting Chair of Comparative Literature, and Director of the Whitney Humanities Center, among other appointments.
 He received his B.A. from Cornell University and his Ph.D. from The Johns Hopkins University.